 Review: The ULC reviews the annual library acquisitions budget and strategic plan.
 The committee participates in the selection and periodic evaluations of the Dean of Libraries.
 The committee also participates in the accreditation processes affecting or involving the Mansfield Library.

-Communication Budget /Library Collection
+Communication Budget /Library Collections

-The library faced a significant challenge to cut (over $600,000) to the collection.
-An email message and postcard was sent to faculty asking for feedback on possible cancelations.
+The library faced a significant challenge to cut (over $600,000) to the collections in 2017-2018.
+An email message and postcard was sent to all UM faculty asking for feedback on possible cancelations.

-In FY15 the library had 64 employees, including adjunct faculty and the Dean of Libraries (and not including student employees).
+In FY15 the library had 64 employees, including adjunct faculty and the Dean of Libraries (not including student employees).
 In April of 2018 it has 40 employees.
-Since July 1, 2015, more than 20 library positions have been lost permanently or have not been approved for rehiring.
+Since July 1, 2015, 27.95 FTEs library positions have been lost permanently or have not been approved for rehiring.
 These include five faculty positions: Social Sciences Librarian, Missoula College Librarian and Distance Education Coordinator, Humanities Librarian and Instruction Coordinator, Government Documents Librarian, and eLearning and Instructional Technology Librarian.
-It is difficult for the library to maintain essential services and programs given the personnel cuts, and impossible for the library to provide the same level of services and programs as it did in previous years.
+It has been very difficult for the library to maintain essential services and programs given the personnel cuts, and impossible for the library to provide the same level of services and programs as it did in previous years.
 Lost positions since 2016

 2016 (UM campus-wide personnel reduction): 11.75 FTE lost